|Christian von Koenigsegg

-Christian von Koenigsegg launched the project Koenigsegg in the 1994.
+Christian von Koenigsegg launched the project Koenigsegg in 1994.
 Guided by Christian’s ideas, the designer David Kraaford developed important bases of construction of a new car.
-Having gathered afterwards a team of specialists united by the general idea, they assembled the pilot model.
-This success allowed to found the Koenigsegg Automotive Ltd company.

-In the 2000, Koenigsegg started mass production of the model CC 8S, having proved to the entire world, that the small group of enthusiasts dedicated to their business, is able to compete against renowned manufacturers of a super cars.
+In 2000, Koenigsegg started mass production of the model CC 8S, having proved to the entire world that the small group of enthusiasts dedicated to their business can compete against renowned manufacturers of supercars.

 In contrast to many other car makers’ logos, the Koenigsegg symbol doesn’t include the name of the manufacturer.
 The very shape of the badge looks traditional: you probably can think of quite a few companies using a shield logo, from Porsche to Ferrari.
-This choice is quite reasonable, as the designer, Jacob Leftman, wanted to emphasize the fact that the logo is based on a very old coat of arms.
+This choice is quite reasonable, as the designer, Jacob Leftman, wanted to emphasize the fact that the logo is based on an ancient coat of arms.
 Yet, the logo has an absolutely modern look.

 One more characteristic feature of the Koenigsegg emblem is its rather diverse color palette.
 Many automakers use only silver color for their badges, while others may add one more color.
 The creator of the Koenigsegg logo wasn’t afraid to make the symbol more vivid.
 The two basic colors are warm and cheerful yellow and red, while the blue color creates a visually appealing contrast.